EkleTony/healthy-climate-ssl/README.md

 This repository implements a spatially-aware self-supervised learning framework for synthetic geospatial data, integrating spatial graph structure with multimodal masked reconstruction to learn region-level representations under strict deterministic controls for full reproducibility.

-It was developed as my submission for the `homework task` associated with the `Postdoctoral` Research Position in AI for Healthy Climate Adaptation.
+This is developed as my submission for the `homework task` associated with the `Postdoctoral` Research Position in AI for Healthy Climate Adaptation.

 ## GeoModRank Framework Overview